package-url/purl-spec/README.rst

     type:namespace/name@version?qualifiers#subpath

+Parts are separated by a specific character for unambiguous parsing.

+The defintion for each parts is:

 - **type**: the package "type" or package "protocol" such as maven, npm, nuget, gem, pypi, etc.

-- **namespace**: such as a Maven groupid, a Docker image owner, a GitHub user or organization.
+- **namespace**: some name prefix such as a Maven groupid, a Docker image owner, a GitHub user or organization.
 - **name**: the name of the package.
 - **version**: the version of the package.
 - **qualifiers**: extra qualifying data for a package such as an OS, architecture, a distro, etc.
 - **subpath**: extra subpath within a package, relative to the package root.